fgci-org/ansible-role-slurm/UPGRADE.md

 ### On the nodes with ansible (admin)

-8. In ansible group_vars, set slurm_ohpc to "ohpc", run
+8. In ansible group_vars, set slurm_repo to "ohpc", run
    ansible-playbook install.yml --tags=fgci-install

 ### On the slurm controller node(s)